Real Food vs Fake Food: How to Know the Difference

 - How many steps has this food gone through before it’s gotten to me?
 Has it been peeled, dried, mashed, or has there been things added to it?

 - And lastly, how many ingredients are in this food?
-My general rule of thumb is to aim for foods with no more than 5 ingredients.
+The general rule of thumb is to aim for foods with no more than 5 ingredients.
 Note: Meals with a long list of ingredients in a recipe doesn’t apply here.

 I hope you enjoyed this quick blog today, show me your real food vs fake food choices and healthy swaps on instagram and stay tuned for our next blog!
+If you want more tips from us, check out our recent Instagram post about recovery tips!